HP - Occupational Therapy Graduate Program

 Professional Seminar

 This course will serve to facilitate development of leaders in the field of occupational therapy including roles in the areas of management, policy, advocacy and higher education.
 Students will reflect on personal leadership qualities and styles and develop personal and professional development plans.
 Students will develop strategies for promoting advocacy for the field of occupational therapy and policy development.
 Students will analyze data to develop a quality improvement plan to maintain outcomes.
 This course will address critical issues directly related to professional development, fieldwork preparation, and licensure and certification prior to beginning Level II fieldwork.
-Prerequisite: completion of all prior coursework; admission to graduate Occupational Therapy Program.
+Prerequisite: completion of all prior coursework; admission to Occupational Therapy Program.
 Offered Spring.

 OT 730 Cr.2